DataDog/integrations-core/docs/dev/new_check_howto.md

 - With the `ddev` tooling (recommended): `ddev release build <INTEGRATION_NAME>`
 - Without the `ddev` tooling: `cd <INTEGRATION_DIR> && python setup.py bdist_wheel`

+#### What's in the wheel?

+The wheel contains only the files necessary for the functioning of the integration itself.
+This includes the Check itself, the configuration example file, and some artifacts generated during the build of the wheel.
+All of the other elements, including images, metadata files, and so forth, are *not* meant to be contained within the wheel.
+These latter elements are used elsewhere by the greater Datadog platform and eco-system.

 ### Installing

-The wheel is installed via the Agent `integration` command.
+The wheel is installed via the Agent `integration` command, available in [Agent v6.10.0 and up][16].
 Depending on your environment, you may need to execute this command as a specific user or with particular privileges:

 **Linux** (as `dd-agent`):
 ```